As many of you know, I love the

 My favorite was the seafood casserole served up by the volunteers of the Acadian Village and the fish cakes that were offered up in the Yarmouth community booth.
 OK, I enjoyed the hell out of the mussels too….

-With bellies full and a bank of fog still hugging the harbor, we decided it was time to go for a
+full and a bank of fog still hugging the harbor, we decided it was time to go

 We went to the Stanley Lobster Company so I could see tanks of lobsters and how they are kept fresh while waiting to be shipped to various restaurants and customers across the country.
 This place is so cool – no literally it can’t be more than 2-3 degrees inside.
 Big tanks of fresh seawater filled with crates that have lobsters in little cubbyholes with rubber bands on their claws so they can’t hurt each other or their handlers all kept very cold.